zavolanlab/bindz-rbp/README.md

 <img align="right" width="50" height="50" src="images/logo.128px.png">

-# Binding Scanner
+# BindingScanner

-Binding Scanner is a snakemake pipeline that detects binding sites of RNA-binding proteins on a given input RNA sequence.
+BindingScanner is a tool for predicting binding sites of RNA-binding proteins in a given input RNA sequence, implemented in a snakemake pipeline.

 ## Table of Contents